Calibration frames#

 The bias frame shows some spatial patterns: some rows have a lower bias value than others.
 We also see some distinct “bright” pixels.
 They could be either bad pixels, or caused by Cosmic Rays (CR).
 As a consequence, when we plot the histogram of pixel values, we will see some outliers from the bulk of pixels.

-During the Magellan observation, we took many bias frames (why??).
+During the Magellan observation, we took many bias frames.
 So let’s load another bias frame.
 What do you expect?
 Will it be very different from the one above?

 Yeah, the bright spots changed their positions in the image.
 So it does seem like they are caused by cosmic rays.

-We have already learned from this notebook that combining images will reduce the noise level.
+We have already learned from basic statistics that combining images will reduce the noise level.
 Belowe we try to combine 40 bias frames.
+The bias frames are all named bXXXXc1.fits

 biases = np.array(biases)